top of page

 Location: Los Angeles, CA

-Application Deadline: Applications open March 2025.
+Application Deadline: Applications open March.

 Program Dates: June to August (~ 8 weeks)

-• High school students completing their sophomore, junior, or senior year enrolled in an LA county high school
+Eligibility: High school students completing their sophomore, junior, or senior year enrolled in an LA county high school

-Interns engage in projects centered around current industry trends and challenges, tackling themes or problem statements relevant to the tech sector.
+The Intern Project offers an opportunity to gain work experience, explore career paths, and develop crucial skills for success in the workforce.
+Working alongside industry professionals, you will gain insights into workplace dynamics while enhancing your soft skills.
+You will work on projects centered around current industry trends and challenges.
 Tasks range from developing mobile applications for social impact to creating websites for local non-profits or undertaking machine learning projects.
-Utilizing languages like Python or JavaScript, interns work with web development frameworks and data analysis tools, gaining insights into real-world tech team dynamics.
-Upon completing their projects, interns have the opportunity to showcase demos of their work, highlighting their achievements and skills.
+Utilizing languages like Python or JavaScript, you will work with web development frameworks and data analysis tools.
+Upon completing your project, you will have the opportunity to showcase demos of your work.

 Stipend: Housing, meals, and transportation are not covered.
 Stipends for new participants are $4,000 and for returning students, they are $4,500.